 For pets with medical concerns, there is a wide selection of specialty diets that can assist in alleviating the severity of symptoms or the progression of the illness or disease.

-Some of the conditions benefited by special diets include:
+Some pet health conditions addressed by special diets include:

 - Kidney disease